ropensci/skimr/inst/other_docs/blog_v2.md

 We announced the testing version of `skimr` v2 on [June 19, 2018](https://github.com/ropensci/skimr/issues/341).
-After more than a year of (admittedly intermittent) work, we’re thrilled to be able to say that the package is ready to go to CRAN.
+After more than a year of (admittedly intermittent) work, we're thrilled to be able to say that the package is ready to go to CRAN.
 So, what happened over the last year?
 And why are we so excited for V2?